napari/docs/docs/developers/coredev/maintenance.md

 This document describes maintenance tasks that need to be performed from time to time.
 Its purpose is to avoid relying on personal memory alone, and it should be updated regularly.

-## Refreshing tokens for the auto upgrade of test constraints and vendored packages.
+## Refreshing tokens for the auto upgrade of test constraints and vendored packages

 Because of the security GitHub policy, the commits and pull requests created by an action that uses default `GITHUB_TOKEN` will not trigger another action's runs.
 The possible workaround for this is to close and then reopen the pull request.